Bok Choy Juice for Healthier Skin

 Here’s a recipe for juicing bok choy that is loaded with vegetables and fruits that are particularly good for improving your skin tone and supporting internal cleansing and liver health.

-Bok choy is rich in skin nutrients like antioxidant carotenoids, vitamin C, vitamin K , folic acid, potassium and selenium.
+Bok choy is rich in skin nutrients like antioxidant carotenoids, vitamin C, vitamin K , folate, potassium and selenium.
 Combined with the other skin superfoods listed ahead, this juice mixture is a powerful way to improve your appearance.

 It tastes great too so why not give it a try and start giving your skin more of the nutrition it needs to look its best.